 25 Dec- 5 January, Russian Winter celebrates with traditional activities such as music, dance, sleigh rides, folk shows, just outside the city.

 late February-early March, Goodbye Russian Winter, as above.

 June, the White Nights arts festival is St Pete’s liveliest event.

 April/May, St Petersburg Music Spring Festival, classical music.

 mid November, Autumn Rhythms is a jazz festival based in St Pete’s clubs.

-some precise dates or more information see: European
+For some precise dates or more information see: European Festivals or Arts Festivals.

 Dance/Opera: at Mariinsky (formerly the Kirov) Theatre, Mikhailovsky Theater, or the cheaper and more intimate St Petersburg Opera.